Lanilen/WafGen/README.md

 compare_mappings.pl: Given a reference and a series of SAM files, this script will give some statistics
                      on how many reads map with the same score, different, map in a different region, etc.

+WafGen stands for "Waffle Genome Maker".
+The reason for the name is that, after filtering, plotting the alignment in an alignment viewer looks like the cross-cut of a waffle.
+That's because in some organisms (such as the _Plasmodium falciparum_ example), variable regions tend to be the same across different individuals.